adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

     putStrLn $ "New client's id is " ++ show clientId
 ```

-The generated `insertClientSQL` (note the name in the SQL template) is invoked with the two specified argument plus the connection.
-Uncommitted connection will not write the record to the table, without that statement the `countClientSQL` function would return 0 records.
+The generated `insertClientSQL` (note the name in the SQL template) is invoked with the two specified arguments plus the connection.
+The uncommitted connection will not write the record to the table, without that statement the `countClientSQL` function would return 0 records.
 Disconnecting a connection is a good practice (if you can't pool those connections), free up resources when you don't need them.

 Invoke the created `insertClient` function from `main` like this: